 The Quest for Gold: Ontario Athlete Assistance Program (QFG-OAAP) is a program funded by the Ontario Ministry of Heritage, Sport, Tourism, Culture Industries

 Ontario Equestrian (OE) receives funding for up to ten (10) athlete cards.
 OE athletes between the ages of 11 and 35 in the Olympic and Paralympic disciplines including Show Jumping, Eventing, Dressage and Para-Dressage who meet the criteria outlined in the application are invited to apply.
 The selections will be made by the Ontario Equestrian Quest for Gold Selection Committee.

 Equestrian Canada’s Under 25 (U25) Series

-Created as part of the Young Riders Development Program, the U25 series was introduced to increase participation and improve performance at the FEI Children, Junior and Young Rider level.
+Created as part of the Young Riders Development Program, the U25 series was introduced to increase participation and improve performance at the North American Youth Championships.
 Athletes between the ages of 16 and 25 are eligible.
 By providing youth with a pathway to become involved in the sport of jumping from an earlier age and to pave the way for a strong pool of future Canadian Equestrian Team athletes to represent Canada on the world stage.

 Explore more about the U25 Program Criteria on the Equestrian Canada Website.